prisma/specs/prisma-framework/Readme.md

 **TODO:** functions like `toLower(string) string`, `endsWith(string, string) boolean`.
 This will need to be a list of all the things the most capable datasource can do.
 It's doubtful that any off the shelf database will fully comply with this list.

-This is a bit of an art in grouping features of different datasources together.
+This will be a bit of an art in grouping features of different datasources together.
+We can start with the [OpenCRUD](https://github.com/opencrud/opencrud) features and work from there.
 I'll be filling this in once we have a few working connectors.

 </details>